juxor/afaq/markdown/secH2.md

 society, trends he thought pointed in an anti-capitalist direction.
-This can be seen from the fact he based his ideas on detailed analysis of current developments in the economy and came to the conclusion that industry would spread across the global (which has happened) and that small industries will continue to exist side by side with large ones (which also has been confirmed).
+This can be seen from the fact he based his ideas on detailed analysis of current developments in the economy and came to the conclusion that industry would spread across the globe (which has happened) and that small industries will continue to exist side by side with large ones (which also has been confirmed).
 From these facts he argued that a socialist society would aim to decentralise production, combining agriculture with industry and both using modern technology to the fullest.
 This was possible only after a social revolution which expropriated industry and the land and placed social wealth into the hands of the producers.
-Until then, the positive trends he saw in modern society would remain circumcised by the workings of the capitalist market and the state.
+Until then, the positive trends he saw in modern society would remain circumscribed by the workings of the capitalist market and the state.

 As we discuss the fallacy that Kropotkin (or anarchists in general) have